Gradual convergence for Langevin dynamics on a degenerate potential: Statements and declarations

 \subsection{\textbf{Funding}}

-The research of G. Barrera has been supported by the Academy of Finland, via the Matter and Materials Profi4 University Profiling Action, an Academy project (project No. 339228) and the Finnish Centre of Excellence in Randomness and STructures (project No. 346306).
+The research of G.~Barrera has been supported by the Academy of Finland, via the Matter and Materials Profi4 University Profiling Action, an Academy project (project No.~339228) and the Academy of Finland via Finnish Centre of Excellence in Randomness and STructures (projects No.~346306 and No.~346308).

 C. da Costa was supported by the Engineering and Physical Sciences Research Council [EP/W00657X/1].